karlo2021/web-app-with-mern/README.md

 ```

 The setAboutMessage function is not so simple since we’ll need to receive input arguments.
 All resolver functions are supplied four arguments like this:

+`fileName(obj, args, context, info);`

+The arguments are described here:<br />
+•	 obj: The object that contains the result returned from the resolver on the parent field.
+This argument enables the nested nature of GraphQL queries<br />
+•	 args: An object with the arguments passed into the field in the query.
+For example, if the field was called with setAboutMessage(message: "New Message"), the args
+object would be: { "message": "New Message" }.<br />
+•	context: This is an object shared by all resolvers in a particular query and is used to contain per-request state, including authentication information, dataloader
+instances, and anything else that should be taken into account when resolving the query.<br />
+•	 info: This argument should only be used in advanced cases, but it contains information about the execution state of the query.<br />